"You have to know the past to understand the present."

 constitutional monarchies and republics.

-Such theorising as to what has come to pass in Human history could potentially be held to be invalidated, in terms of relevance, by the onset of such dramatic Worldly Occurences as:
+Such theorising as to what has come to pass in Human history could potentially be held to be invalidated, in terms of relevance, by the onset of such dramatic, and in cases rather alarming,

 The First World War